consensus-shipyard/consensuslab/README.md

 * [Yellow: General Consensus Layer](https://github.com/protocol/ConsensusLab/issues/2)
 * [Green: VM / Runtime](https://github.com/protocol/ConsensusLab/issues/1)

+For each of our active projects, you'll be able to find resources, talks, demos, and notes from our weekly calls.
+If you're interested in joining any of our meetings, please reach out!

-We also have a detailed [ZenHub roadmap](https://app.zenhub.com/workspaces/consensuslab-60f84a7fa2395a0011e4134c/roadmap?invite=true), which you may be able to access.
+We also have a detailed [ZenHub roadmap](https://app.zenhub.com/workspaces/consensuslab-60f84a7fa2395a0011e4134c/roadmap?invite=true), which will give you a bird's eye view of all of our projects.

 ## Publications, Talks & Trainings

 See the [ConsensusLab page in the PL Research website](https://research.protocol.ai/groups/consensuslab/).

+## Talk to us

+We work in the open!
+Comment on the issues in this repository, post new issues, and come talk to us on #consensus, in the [Filecoin Slack workspace](https://filecoin.io/slack).

-## Hiring
+## Join us

 We are working to expand the team with Research Scientists and Research Engineers.
 Visit PL's [job page](https://protocol.ai/join/) to learn more and apply.